cdoublev/css/doc/parse/parser.md

 Assuming the result from parsing `<declaration-list>` in `@page` would be matched against `[<declaration> ;]* [<@top-left-corner> | <@top-left> | ...]*`, an invalid declaration or rule would cause a parse failure for the entire block's value instead of just being ignored.

-To parse `<declaration>`, the parser must first *consume a declaration*, then validate the declaration object by matching its `value` against the grammar of its (property or descriptor) `name`.

-To parse `<media-query-list>` and `<forgiving-selector-list>`, the parser must *parse a comma-separated list according to a CSS grammar*, which returns an empty list for an input of zero or more whitespaces, or runs *parse a comma-separated list of component values* before matching each resulting list of component values against `<media-query>` or `<complex-real-selector>`, respectively.
+To parse `<media-query-list>` and `<forgiving-selector-list>`, the parser must *parse a comma-separated list according to a CSS grammar*, which returns an empty list for an input of zero or more white spaces, or runs *parse a comma-separated list of component values* before matching each resulting list of component values against `<media-query>` or `<complex-real-selector>`, respectively.
 Then `<media-query-list>` requires to replace invalid results with `not all`, whereas `<forgiving-selector-list>` requires to remove them.

 ### Context

-Parsing an input against a grammar may require to know the context.

-As a reminder, the context is either a sibling or parent production, a containing function, block, declaration, or rule.
-The parser "enters" in a context when it starts to parse the corresponding value.
+As a reminder, the context is either a sibling or parent production (representing one or more sibling component values), a containing function, declaration, or rule.

 For example, parsing a prelude may require to know which rule it belongs to.
 This raises the question of how to represent, access, and apply context rules.

-Looking first at how to access the context value, its definition, or both, it can be achieved by ensuring the parser keeps track of each parsed value as a parse tree node.
-But this would not work when using an interface like `CSSRule.insertRule()` and some grammar is sensitive to a higher level context than `CSSRule`: there will be no parse tree node representing it.
+Looking first at how to access the context value, definition, or both, it can be achieved by ensuring the parser keeps track of each parsed value with a parse tree node.
+But there will be none representing the context of `CSSRule` when using `CSSRule.insertRule()`.

-For example, the rule's block value of `@media` and `@supports` must be defined with `<style-block>` instead of `<stylesheet>`, when these rules are nested in a style rule.
+For example, the block value of `@media` and `@supports` must be defined with `<style-block>` instead of `<stylesheet>`, when they are nested in a style rule.

-The whole rule context can only be resolved from the CSSOM tree.
+The whole context of CSS rules can only be resolved from the CSSOM tree.
 Actually, it is also required to validate that any namespace prefix used in a selector has been declared in a top-level `@namespace`.

-**Note:** `*` and null are the only valid namespace prefixes allowed in `Element.querySelector[All]()` because this interface does not provide a way to resolve the declared namespaces to the parser.
+**Note:** `*` and null are the only valid namespace prefixes allowed in `Element.querySelector[All]()` because this interface does not provide a way to resolve declared namespaces.

-The context definition could be stored in the CSSOM tree resulting from parsing, noting that objects from CSS Syntax do not have `parentRule` like `CSSRule`, but a better alternative would be to use a property of `CSSRule` as an identifier to resolve the context in a separate data structure.
+CSS rule definitions could be stored in the CSSOM tree resulting from parsing, noting that objects from CSS Syntax do not have `parentRule` like `CSSRule`.
+But a better solution would be to use a `CSSRule` property as an identifier to resolve the definition in a separate data structure.

-This static context definition must define:
+A CSS rule definition must define:

-  - the rules allowed or excluded in a rule's block value
+  - the CSS rules allowed or excluded in its block value
-  - the property/descriptor names that can be declared in a rule's block value
+  - the property/descriptor names that can or cannot be declared in its block value
   - how property/descriptor declarations participate to the cascade

+---

 A production can also be sensitive to the context defined by a sibling or parent production.

-For example, there must be a whitespace preceding `+` and `-` in `<calc-sum>`: the semantic context is `<calc-sum>` and the syntactic context is the whitespace.
+For example, there must be a white space preceding `+` and `-` in `<calc-sum>`: the semantic context is `<calc-sum>` and the syntactic context is the white space.

-The semantic context rules require to traverse the parse tree from bottom to top.
+Semantic context rules require to traverse the parse tree from bottom to top.
 Such requirement is related to the well-known time and space trade off: storing a reference of a parent node in its child node(s) takes more memory space, whereas traversing the tree takes more time.

-To apply this rule, value definition objects representing `+` and `-` could have `requireWhitespaceBefore` assigned a boolean flag, or `preprocess` assigned a function receiving the input list and returning `null` to signal a parse failure when the leading whitespace is missing.
+To apply this rule, value definition objects representing `+` and `-` could have `requireLeadingWhitespace` as a boolean flag, or `preprocess` as a function receiving the input list and returning `Error` to abort parsing the whole input when the white space is missing, whereas `null` could be returned as a parse failure before backtracking.

-**Note:** usually whitespaces are otherwise optionals between component values, which means that failing to consume a whitespace before matching a component value must not cause a parse failure.
+**Note:** white spaces are usually optionals between component values, which means that failing to consume a white space before matching a component value must not cause a parse failure.

 Other production specific rules can be encoded in value definition objects.
-For example, math functions must support at least 32 arguments: the default value (20) of the `#` multiplier qualifying `<calc-sum>` can be overriden, noting that `#` must be ignored in a top-level value definition whose context is a production bearing the same name as a property.
+For example, math functions must support at least 32 arguments: the default value (20) of the `#` multiplier qualifying `<calc-sum>` must be overriden. `#` must also be ignored in a top-level value definition when the context is a production bearing the same name as a property.

 There are many production specific rules that can only be applied after matching their value definition, to discard an invalid match, or to create a different representation like for math functions, `<urange>`, and `<an+b>`.
-Simarly as with `preprocess`, applying these rules can be achieved with a `postprocess` function.
+It can be achieved with a `postprocess` function, similar to `preprocess`.

 All numeric values can be replaced with a math function and `<rgb()>` accepts a separate legacy value definition.
-Applying these rules (after failing to match a grammar) can be handled with a `replace` function receiving the input list and returning the result from parsing the alternative grammar.
+This can be achieved with a `replace` function receiving the input list and returning the result from parsing the alternative grammar.

 Instead of assigning functions to value definition objects, the parser could receive a mapping from production names to these functions, and more advanced patterns (observer, state machine) can be implemented to automatically apply them.